Bitz & Bob: Premise

-Bitz, a problem solving girl, and her younger brother, Bob, love to make stuff, imagine extraordinary adventures and engineering.
-They explore and learn their love of STEAM, (Science, Technology, Engineering, Arts, and Mathematics) to invent their ways to save the day in the technological city called Craft City.
+The series centers on Bitz, an inventive and resourceful girl, and her younger brother Bob.
+Together, they embark on adventures in Craft City, a technologically advanced city where they utilize their STEAM skills to solve problems and overcome challenges.

 Characters

-Bitz (voiced by Dolly Heavey) is an older girl who solves problems, builds, and fixes.
+Bitz (voiced by Dolly Heavey) is Bob's older sister who solves problems, builds, and fixes.
 She has a younger brother, Bob.
-Her catchphrase is: “Time for a Bitz brain blitz!”
+Her catchphrase is: "Time for a Bitz brain blitz!"

 Bob (voiced by Duke Davis) is Bitz's younger brother.
 He is dressed as a robot/dinosaur made out of cardboard.
 He helps out Bitz to solve problems.
-His catchphrase is: “Bitz blitzed it!” and “Awesome!”
+His catchphrase is: "Bitz blitzed it!" and "Awesome!"

-Purl (voiced by Maria Darling) is a soft ragdoll (she wears rollerskates on some episode) and Bitz's bestie.
+Purl (voiced by Maria Darling) is a soft ragdoll (she wears rollerskates on some episodes) and Bitz's bestie.
 She is a perfectionist, and loves adding a touch of glitter on every project.
-Her catchphrase is “Oh my shiny sequins!”
+Her catchphrase is "Oh my shiny sequins!"

-Bevel (voiced by Rob Delaney) is a cool monster-like action figure and power tool. and is Bob's favorite toy.
+Bevel (voiced by Rob Delaney) is a cool monster-like action figure and power tool and is Bob's favorite toy.
 He is an ultimate action guy with a sensitive side, but not truly clever or brave.
-He speaks with an American accent, his catchphrase is “BOO-YAH!” which he says in every occasion.
+He speaks with an American accent, his catchphrase is "BOO-YAH!" which he says in every occasion.

-Zip and Pop (voiced by Marc Silk and Maria Darling respectively) are two slapstick-loving, practical joking brother and sister zip up cloth dolls.
+Zip and Pop (voiced by Marc Silk and Maria Darling respectively) are two slapstick-loving, practical-joking brother and sister zip-up cloth dolls.
 They can carry tools and mechanical stuff.
 In a clumsy, curious and comical double act, they find pretty much everything hilarious.
 Impulsive and impetuous, they do not like being alone, sitting still or being unzipped.

 Production

 BBC and FremantleMedia produced the series along with Jellyfish Pictures.

-After Boat Rocker Media acquired FremantleMedia’s Kids and Family Division, they started producing it.
+After Boat Rocker Media acquired FremantleMedia's Kids and Family Division, they started producing it.

 Broadcast

 The series aired on TVOKids and Knowledge Kids in Canada, EBS in South Korea, SVT in Sweden, NRK in Norway, YLE in Finland, Hop!
 Channel in Israel, KiKa in Germany, Nat Geo Kids in Latin America and Brazil, Kiwi TV in Hungary, Minimax in Czech, TVP ABC in Poland, BNT 2 in Bulgaria, France 5 in France, and GOOD TV in Taiwan.
-In Scotland, it was shown in BBC Alba and translated in Scot Gaelic as Bitz agus Bob (similar to predecessor back in 2001).
+In some territories, it was offered to show it on Nick Jr. or Disney Junior.
+In Scotland, it was shown in BBC Alba and translated in Scottish Gaelic as Bitz agus Bob (similar to predecessor back in 2001).

 You Can Do it Too!

-You Can Do it Too! is a short that is shown in the end of the episode.
-It is about the projects from the show for the viewers to try them at home.
+A complementary short-form live-action companion show, Bitz & Bob: You Can Do It Too!, offers viewers the opportunity to experiment with a related STEAM project at home.